-Centennial Parklands is Australia's largest community sporting precinct accommodating in excess of 35 sports across 120 playing facilities (including football and rugby fields, cricket wickets and basketball courts plus an 18 hole golf course, a 220 stable equestrian facility and ES Marks Athletics Field, an international standard athletics track).
+Centennial Parklands is Australia's largest community sporting precinct accommodating in excess of 35 sports across 120 playing facilities (including football and rugby fields, cricket wickets and basketball courts plus an 18 hole golf course, a 200 stable equestrian facility and ES Marks Athletics Field track).
 We serve as a vital advocate for healthy living in a highly urbanised setting.